fruxxxl/class-changes-tracker/CONTRIBUTING.md

 If you have any questions or need further clarification, feel free to ask in the issue comments or reach out to one of the maintainers directly.

-Thank you for contributing to Class Changes Tracker.
+Thank you for contributing to Class Claxx Changes Tracker.
 We look forward to your contribution!